miklevin/MikeLev.in/_posts/2025-02-19-o3-codebase-test.md

 ---

+## Grok 3 Progress, Locking-in Wins

+>  This is a surprise.
+Grok 3 "gets" why its broken "Copy Text" feature is a
+>  show stopping bottleneck for me.
+I almost detect empathy.
+Here's me trying to
+>  RLHF (reinforcement learning from human feedback) it up...

 **Me**: Yes!
 You did it!
 I am going to reiterate what I'm hearing from you and feed you back the entire article thusfar so you can see what I did with your output.
 I am also going to feed you the rendered DOM per copying the HTML